Tenancy Contract in Dubai—The Ultimate Guide

 It is important to note that breaking the tenancy contract requires agreement from both parties unless stated otherwise.

-- If the property changes ownership before the tenancy term ends, the tenant has the right to continue living in the property until the contract expires.
+• If the property changes ownership before the tenancy term ends, the tenant has the right to remain until the contract expires.
 While it is not legally required to update the tenancy contract in this situation, it is a good idea to refresh the details with Ejari to prevent any future disputes.

 Understanding Tenancy Laws in Dubai